esharmony/fusetype/README.md

 - npm i fusetype
 - yarn add fusetype

+Attention: For **Svelte** users the set up is very similar with just a few changes.
+Please check the [example](https://github.com/esharmony/fusetype-svelte-counter) for the minor differences.

 ### What is FuseType?

 FuseType is a simple yet powerful state management system, that at its core is the observer / pub sub pattern.